Sophie-ranj/Airbnb-Dashboard-using-Tableau/README.md

 # Seattle Airbnb Listings Dashboard

-This is a data cleaning and visualization project created entirely in Tableau from a Kaggle dataset about Airbnb listings in the Seatle area of the US from 2016
+This is a data cleaning and visualization project created entirely in Tableau from a Kaggle dataset about Airbnb listings in the Seattle area of the US from 2016

 ![main](https://github.com/Sophie-ranj/Airbnb-Dashboard-using-Tableau/blob/54a137391ae8729c60f2084bc467d5c78c99669f/Resources/main.jpg)